How Measuring Brand Awareness Can Help Your Business Thrive

 So, let's discuss a few ways of measuring brand awareness.
 All of them should be easily within reach, and they could radically transform the way you approach your marketing efforts.

-When measuring how aware people are of your brand, aggregate searches for your brand aren’t really that important.
+When measuring how aware people are of your brand, aggregate searches for your brand are not really that important.
 What we want to know is how many people actively sought out your site based around an existing knowledge of your brand.
 And Google Trends can be a big help here.

 The metric we're interested in is direct traffic (not "organic search").
 This measures the number of times visitors have entered the name of your company into the Google search box.
 And it's a safe bet to assume that if they know the name of your brand or company, they also know a lot more about what that name represents.